riffnshred/nhl-led-scoreboard/README.md

 # (UPDATE) Causes of NHL suspending the Season
 The scoreboard now handles the postponed games.

+# V1.1.4 (Latest)
+Bug fix:
+- Fix the issue where the covid 19 board would not show because of changes in the API

 # V1.1.3 (Latest)

 Bug fix: